aws-samples/multi-tenant-full-stack-rag-application-demo/README.md

 ## Cost to run this stack

 The image below shows the costs I incurred running this in my personal account and developing it.
 It could be tuned for some of the larger-ticket items (like eliminating NAT gateways, minimizing Kinesis retention time, or using provisioned instead of on-demand throughput).
 Note that the core costs of OpenSearch Managed and Bedrock Haiku (my model of choice almost exclusively), are $28.04 and $4.26, respectively, for the month.

+Switching from Kinesis Streams to DynamoDB streams (free tier available) is high on the priority list.

 <img src="./readme_assets/july_2024_costs.png" alt="July 2024 costs" width="400"/>